collaborativebioinformatics/GeneVar2/README.md

 Input:
 All dbVar SVs or subset of SVs for one gene (using SV<->gene link computed above).

-gnomAD-SV VCF or BED file with allele frequency information
+gnomAD-SV VCF file with allele frequency information

 Output:
 TSV with at least two columns: variant_id, af.